Research

 Integrity: All of ISW’s research and analysis is unclassified, fully documented, and of the highest integrity.
 ISW staff must inform ISW leadership of any conflicts of interest, such as if they own significant stock or equity in a commercial interest closely related to their research focus.
 If a conflict of interest occurs, ISW will not accept funding from that interest for that staff member’s work.
 Likewise, ISW employees may not accept payment from lobbying or advocacy groups even in their personal capacity.

 Funding: In order to sustain and grow our research programs and achieve our mission, ISW is funded entirely through the support of foundations, corporations, and private individuals.
-ISW does not accept government funding for research products.
+ISW does not take any US or foreign government money.
 Research is driven by events on the ground and based on the priorities of ISW’s leadership and analysts.
 Foundations may sponsor research.
 Business entities that do not provide gifts to ISW may occasionally commission brief studies for internal use only on topics related to ISW’s primary research areas, such as a risk-evaluation of a security environment.
 ISW accepts such commissions on a case by case basis, very rarely, and only when the aforementioned conditions are met.